Ex-police chief admits to defection in China political scandal

 Within two months of Wang’s 24-hour visit to the consulate, Bo was sacked as party boss and from the ruling Communist Party’s Politburo and Bo’s wife, Gu Kailai, was accused of poisoning the businessman.
 Gu has since been given a suspended death sentence for the killing in late 2011.

-Wang’s trial started on Monday in Chengdu, the city where Wang staged his dramatic flight to the consulate, with an unannounced closed-door session to hear charges of defection and abuse of power, which involved states secrets, Yang said.
+Wang’s trial started on Monday in the city of Chengdu, the city where Wang staged his dramatic flight to the U.S. consulate, with an unannounced closed-door session to hear charges of defection and abuse of power, Xinhua state news agency said.

-The trial continued behind closed doors on Tuesday in the imposing, grey stone Chengdu City Intermediate People’s Court.
+An “open trial” to hear charges of bribe taking and “bending the law for selfish ends” was held on Tuesday, said Xinhua.
+But the trial remained behind closed doors in the imposing, grey stone Chengdu City Intermediate People’s Court.

-Prosecutors said Wang “clearly knew that Bogu Kailai was a major suspect in a case of intentional homicide, and deliberately concealed that so she would not be prosecuted,” Yang said.
-Bogu is Gu’s official but rarely used surname.
+The prosecutors said Wang “clearly knew that Bogu Kailai was a major suspect in a case of intentional homicide, and deliberately concealed that so she would not be prosecuted,” Bogu is the official but rarely used surname of Bo Xilai’s wife, Gu Kailai.

-“The defendant exposed other people’s serious crimes and played a crucial role in the investigations of relevant cases, making a major contribution,” Yang said.
+“The defendant exposed other people’s serious crimes and played a crucial role in the investigations of relevant cases, making a major contribution, and thus may see his punishment reduced,” said the statement.

 Chinese experts believe Wang may receive a jail term from 15 years to life, but if the death penalty is imposed it would be commuted, as in the Gu Kailai case.